[Update on 19th Nov 2025]

 Design for social innovation is trying to reimagine the function of design into a potential process of triggering and supporting social change.
 At some cases, design for social innovation is foreseen as a process that can develop original or existing social invention into more structured prototypes and/or social enterprises.
 So instead of always asking what’s needs to be new or renew, social innovation help to fill in the fracture, bridging the gap between design and social humanities.What I find inspiring is how this positions designers as enablers for social invention, using their expertise and technology to identify and amplify grassroots ideas, making social invention elevated into more accessible, impactful, sustainable, and scalable innovation.

 Co-design has been echoed and integrated into many practices of design and production.
 Manzini highlights co-design is an approach that positions design as a powerful tool to address complex social challenges.
 It involves a wide range of stakeholders and reimagines design as a form of service and critical inquiry for development.
-And there are three component that is required to build a design for social innovation:

 The last important component is to identifying problem in both its local and its general dimension.
 This means to envision the local problem with the general or global problem that might create an impactful, sustainable, and scalable innovation that can be amplified to future challenges.